DamitusThyYeetus123/CustomOS/readme.md

 ## Custom OS
-This is a C and x86 ASM based OS, with a custom kernel Based off https://wiki.osdev.org/Bare_Bones
+This is a C (Converting to C++) and x86 ASM based OS, with a custom kernel Based off https://wiki.osdev.org/Bare_Bones

 To-Do